Sif Mons: Structure and past activity

-Current volcanic activity
+Possible ongoing activity

 On 27 May 2024, a paper was published reporting evidence of ongoing volcanic activity at Sif Mons.
 Using synthetic-aperture radar (SAR) data collected during the Magellan spacecraft mission, the authors identified changes in radar backscatter on the flank of Sif Mons and across a western regions of Niobe Planitia.
 These changes, which took place between 1990 and 1992, are likely due to lava flows that erupted within the aforementioned timeframe.
 Alternative causes for the observed changes were ruled out; variations from different viewing angles were accounted for in the analysis, and the observed changes were inconsistent with dune fields observed elsewhere on Venus.
 The lava flows on Sif Mons occupy its western flank, flowing downslope and covering older flows.
 The lava flows are estimated to be roughly 30 km^{2} in area, comparable in size to flows erupted from the Kīlauea volcano in Hawaii during a 3-month eruption in 2018.